a-shine/pm-for-startups/deck2.md

 Notes:

 - Agile is a philosophy / state of mind
-- Over the years' company have developed frameworks to help them formally be agile
+- Over the years' company have developed frameworks to help them formally be Agile
+- Can be a little confusing

 --

 #### Scrum basics

+Notes:

+- The most popular/mainstream framework for being Agile is Scrum
+- It is a little confusing to begin with, cause there is quite a lot of funny terminology, but it is actually quite simple

+--

+##### User stories

-Product backlog (built and maintained by the product owner) filled with user stories epics (group of related user stories) allows you to capture scope in a way that relates to your end user
+- **User stories** allow you to capture scope in a way that relates to your end user

-to a user story you add a priotity, estimation of size (how long it'll take person/hours), definition of done
+- You add a priority, estimation of size (how long it'll take person/hours), Definition of Done (DoD),

+> As a [type of user], I want to [perform some task] so that I can [achieve some goal].

+Notes:

+- The main idea with being Agile is that you are able to respond to change coming from your end user
+- So you need to have a way of capturing what they want
+- This is where user stories come in...
+- Estimation of size is usually done by consensus of the team (e.g. 1-5 discussion)

+--

+##### Backlog

+- **Product backlog** is a list of **user stories**
-product ownwer - input from end-users, stakeholders, team... (maintains and builds the backlog)
+- Product owner takes inputs from end-users, stakeholders and the team to build and maintain the backlog
+- Sprint backlog is a subset of the product backlog that the team commits to delivering in a **sprint**

+Notes:

+- The product backlog is a list of all the user stories that you want to deliver (these have been validated by the stakeholders and end users)

+--

+##### Sprint

+- **Sprint** is a time-boxed period of development (usually 2 weeks)
+- Idea is to deliver a working product/MVP at the end of each sprint and gather feedback from the end user
+- Use this feedback to inform the next sprint

+--

+##### Daily stand-up

+- **Daily stand-up** is a short meeting (~15 minutes) where the team discusses what they did yesterday, what they are doing today and any blockers
+- Promotes transparency and cross-collaboration

 --